pagekit/docs/widgets.md

 }
 ```

-To add a widget to your admin dashboard, navigate to *Settings > Dashboard* in
+To see your widget in action, add it to your admin dashboard:

+1. Open *Settings > Dashboard* in the admin area.
-the admin area, click *Add Widget* and choose the *Hello Widget*.
-Save and
+2. Click *Add Widget* and choose the *Hello Widget*.
-go to the admin dashboard to see your widget in action.
+3. Save and go to the admin dashboard to view the widget